-The MAPPA Laboratory is thus at the forefront in the archaeological study of today’s society, approaching different research axes, laying the foundations for a debate at the national level and developing a first project dedicated to the study of undocumented contemporary migrations in Italy.
+The MAPPA Laboratory is thus at the forefront in the archaeological study of today’s society, approaching different research axes, laying the foundations for a debate at the national level and developing projects focused on XX and XXI centuries.

 The archaeology of migrations represents a key to understand the social, geopolitical and cultural transformations of contemporary society.
 Within the Italian context, the archaeological investigation of undocumented contemporary migrations, currently absent, will allow us to recognize the material traces of this phenomenon as an evidence of actual anthropic activity.

 The “mid-mountains” are those areas that are not strictly hilly or with high altitudes, where the habitable space represents a dialectical mediation in the changing physical conditions.
 It is a multifaceted and polysemic place, in a strong relationship between natural and cultural mountains.
 These places result from overlaying of abandonments that have registered its economic-social marginality.